Most recently updated on December 26, 2021

 Less than an hour after departing, we zoom through the city of Livermore heading east on Interstate 580.

 The town is home to Lawrence Livermore Lab, a complex whose primary mission is the development of nuclear weapons.
 It’s one of three national laboratories overseen by the U.S. Energy Department National Nuclear Security Administration.
+In recent years, the lab has been broadening its horizons.
+In December 2021, it established an incubator program for developing artificial intelligence projects.

-The community is also home to the Centennial Light Bulb, the world’s longest lasting light bulb.
+Livermore is also home to the Centennial Light Bulb, the world’s longest lasting light bulb.
 It’s been burning inside Livermore Fire Station #6 since 1901.
 The only time it hasn’t been illuminated is during power outages and for 22 minutes in 1976 when the fire station was moved to a new location.
 Although its original 30 watts of power has been dimmed to 4 watts, it has still shone for more than 1 million hours.
 The bulb even has a website where you can watch it shine in real time.

 This area is also part of rock ‘n’ roll lore due to a Rolling Stones concert in December 1969.
 The legendary group was putting on a free concert at the old Altamont Speedway in the hills north of Livermore when one of the Hells Angels bodyguards hired by the Stones for security stabbed to death an 18-year-old man who was toting a gun.
 The incident was spotlighted in the documentary “Gimme Shelter” about the Stones’ 1969 tour.